-If you stop taking Abacavir/Lamivudine
+If you have stopped taking Abacavir/Lamivudine

-If you have stopped taking Abacavir/Lamivudine for any reason especially because you think you are having side effects, or because you have other illness:
+If you have stopped taking Abacavir/Lamivudine for any reason - especially because you think you are having side effects, or because you have other illness:

 Talk to your doctor before you start taking it again.
 Your doctor will check whether your symptoms were related to a hypersensitivity reaction.
-If the doctor thinks they may have been related, you will be told never again to take Abacavir/ Lamivudine, or any other medicine containing abacavir (e.g. Trizivir, Triumeq or Ziagen).
-It is important that you follow this your doctor or pharmacist.
+If the doctor thinks they may have been related, you will be told never again to take Abacavir/Lamivudine, or any other medicine containing abacavir.
+It is important that you follow this advice.

 If your doctor advises that you can start taking Abacavir/Lamivudine again, you may be asked to take your first doses in a place where you will have ready access to medical care if you need it.
-If you have any further questions on the use of this medicine, ask not everyone gets them.